 - Operation of school bus at excessive speed Sec.
 14-281a).

-Before this suspension takes place, the driver can schedule a hearing with the DMV to discuss the points assessed against him or her and when they were accumulated.
-If the driver can prove that more than 10 points were not accumulated in a 24-month period, his or her license will not be suspended.
+Before this suspension takes place, the driver can schedule a hearing with the DMV to discuss the points assessed against them and when they were accumulated.
+If the driver can prove that more than 10 points were not accumulated in a 24-month period, their license will not be suspended.

-When a license is suspended, if the driver is again convicted of a motor vehicle violation that raises his or her point total above 10 points within 5 years, his or her license will be suspended until the point total is at or below ten points.
+When a license is suspended, if the driver is again convicted of a motor vehicle violation that raises their point total above 10 points within five years, their license will be suspended until the point total is at or below ten points.